 It’s Spring Break time for many, but for those that are enjoying a staycation, this recipe is for you!
 Being the self proclaimed foodie that I am it’s not uncommon to get a picture of some delicious meal that my friends are enjoying, and this week I was inspired by the tropic’s!
 I have combined my love for mango salsa and shrimp and made a fresh and healthy salad that I imagine could be served at a resort somewhere.
 So even if you’re not on a beach in the tropics, feel free to kick back with a refreshing drink and this dinner salad and let your imagination go wild!

-With Valentine’s Day on Tuesday, I wanted to share a recipe to make at home for your valentine.
+Today I am sharing a recipe to make at home for your valentine.
 As much fun as it is to go out to dinner sometimes that just doesn’t work out.
 Maybe you have kids, or are on a tight budget, or simply don’t want to go out in the crowded restaurants.
 This year I am making my valentine a pan-seared rib eye steak dinner with a creamy shrimp scampi inspired pasta.
 Pan-searing the steak at a high temperature gives it that restaurant char on the outside with a nice medium tender center that is oh so crave-able!
 Roasting the shrimp in the oven makes them so sweet and flavorful and easy to cook!
 Happy Valentine’s Day!

 Not only is salmon one of the most flavorful fish but it’s also a healthy protein!
 Salmon is an excellent source of vitamin B12, vitamin D and also packed with omega 3 fatty acids which means it’s great for your brain and your body!
 In my house we eat a lot of salmon and sometimes the recipes get a bit boring so I decided to switch it up a little.
 If your 5 year old tells you “wow mom that looks really delicious” as it comes out of the oven and they clean their plate well I guess it’s a winning recipe!